 {At $i=1$ of~\cref{alg:RGM} we used a conventional notation that $[\bR]_{(1:i-1,i)}$ is a $0$-by-$1$ matrix and $\bQ_{i-1}$ is $n$-by-$0$ matrix, implying that $\bq_i' = \bw_i$ and $\bs_i' = \bp_i$.} \Cref{alg:RGM} is executed with a multi-precision finite arithmetic with two unit roundoffs: a coarse one $u_{crs}$, and a fine one $u_{fine}$, $u_{fine} \leq u_{crs} \leq 0.01/m$.
-The roundoff $u_{crs}$ is used for standard operations on high-dimensional vectors in Step 3, which is the most expensive computation in the algorithm.
-All other operations in~\cref{alg:RGM} are performed with a fine roundoff $u_{fine}$.
+The roundoff $u_{crs}$ {represents the \textit{working precision}} and is used for standard operations on high-dimensional vectors {and matrices} in Step 3, which is the most expensive computation in the algorithm. {This precision is also used for storage of large matrices $\bQ$ and $\bW$.} All other {(inexpensive)} operations in~\cref{alg:RGM} are performed {and accumulated} with a fine roundoff $u_{fine}$.
 We chose a multi-precision model rather than a unique precision one to show an interesting property of the algorithm: that one may guarantee stability of~\cref{alg:RGM} by performing standard operations on high-dimensional vectors (i.e., Step 3) with unit roundoff $u_{crs}$ independent of $n$ (and $k$).
 This feature of RGS process can have a particular importance for extreme-scale problems. {Clearly, the results from this paper can be also used for the analysis of~\cref{alg:RGM} executed with {unique} unit roundoff $u_{fine}$.
-The stability guarantees in such a case can be derived from~\cref{GSstability,application} simply by introducing a fictitious unit roundoff $u_{crs} = F(m,n) u_{fine}$, where $F(m,n)$ is a low-degree polynomial, and looking at~\cref{alg:RGM} as that it is executed with multi-precision arithmetic with unit roundoffs $u_{fine}$ and $u_{crs}$.} \begin{remark} {In Step 4 of~\cref{alg:RGM}, the sketch of $\bq_i'$ could be computed also as $\bs_i' = \bp_i - \bS_{i-1} [\bR]_{(1:i-1,i)}$ besides as $\bs_i' = \bTheta \bq_i'$.
+The stability guarantees in such a case can be derived from~\cref{GSstability,application} simply by introducing a fictitious unit roundoff $u_{crs} = F(m,n) u_{fine}$, where $F(m,n)$ is a low-degree polynomial, and looking at~\cref{alg:RGM} as that it is executed with multi-precision arithmetic with unit roundoffs $u_{fine}$ and $u_{crs}$.} \begin{remark} {In Step 4 of~\cref{alg:RGM}, the sketch of $\bq_i'$ could be computed also as $\bs_i' = \bp_i - \bS_{i-1} [\bR]_{(1:i-1,i)}$ {instead of} $\bs_i' = \bTheta \bq_i'$.
 Our experiments, however, revealed that this way is less stable.} \end{remark}